-The screen name provided should be normalized.
+The screen name provide should be normalized.

 There is only one method associated with this class, toString.
-Invoking this method produces the text of a valid TOC signon packet for the screen name and password provided in the construction.
+Invoking this method produces the text of a valid toc2_signon packet for the screen name and password provided in the construction.
 Therefore, to create a signon packet, you can use instructions of the form: